 Ophir Utah

-Ophir Utah is located 22 miles southeast of Tooele.
+Ophir Utah is located 22 miles south of Tooele.
 Once a silver mining boom town, the town’s population … at one time … eventually peaked at 6,000 people.
+If you drive through it today, you wouldn’t believe it once was a wild and crazy mining town with:

 • saloons